AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 ## Project setup

 1. For new projects, in **Android Studio**, create a **Phone and Tablet** [Android project](https://developer.android.com/studio/projects/create-project) with an **Empty Activity**.
    > After creating the project, **Android Studio** automatically starts gradle sync.
-Ensure that the sync succeeds before your continue.
+Ensure that the sync succeeds before you continue.

 2. Integrate the Video SDK into your project.